- How do I transfer credits from a different university?

 CaPS Website: www.mcgill.ca/caps

-For more internship opportunities go to the Arts Internship website or contact Anne Turner at the Arts Internship Office:
+For more internship opportunities, please go to the Arts Internship website.

 Students should explore a wide range of Art History courses at different levels, in different areas and with different instructors as much as possible, particularly in their early studies.
 It is unwise to specialize too soon since this may cut off valid options at a later date.
 You should begin researching graduate studies when you are certain you wish to proceed in that direction, or within your second to last or final year of undergraduate study, if you do not intend to take time off between degrees.
 During your last years of undergraduate study, it is a good idea to take some seminar courses where participation marks are common, which will give you a feel for the way graduate courses are routinely conducted.
 It is critical to note the month in which you would like to begin study, as well as any appropriate deadlines for applications and funding competitions.
 Many of the biggest and most prestigious scholarships and awards have deadlines almost a year in advance of the program start date (i.e. SSHRC and FQRSC).
 You should plan accordingly.
 Keeping in mind that you will have to spend time researching possible universities, departments, professors and funding options, as well as writing clear and convincing research proposals, you can see why most students need weeks or months to prepare their applications for Graduate study.
 Keep in mind also that funding applications and Graduate School applications both commonly require multiple reference letters, usually from former professors.
 Your professors will need proper notice to prepare their letters for your applications.